mikerogers123/BeautybyWhitney/README.md

-# BeautybyWhitney
+# Archived

-Whitney's beauty website
+No longer in use